St Mark, Surbiton

 For information as to join our church services and groups please contact the parish office on [email protected]

-In normal times there is worship in both churches every Sunday, with the main service at St Mark's happening at 9.15am.
+There is worship in both churches every Sunday, with the main service at St Mark's happening at 9.15am.
 Both churches host community events as well as services.
 Around 15,000 people use the church buildings each year and around 5,000 come to a service.
 We seek to be at the heart of the community and we believe that we are!
 Some people just come to the churches for a concert or a party hire; others come to pray and find their faith in God is deepened.
 All are welcome.

 The parish of Surbiton: St Andrew & St Mark is committed to the safeguarding of children, young people and adults.
 We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officer(s), PSOs.
 The Diocese of Southwark’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advise our PSOs.
 If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
 If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services.